Biden brings Thanksgiving pies to Nantucket first responders

 Biden had expressed appreciation for firefighters and other emergency personnel earlier in the day when he and his wife, Jill, spoke by telephone to the hosts of NBC’s broadcast of the Macy’s Thanksgiving Day Parade in New York.

 “I want to say thanks to the firefighters and police officers, first responders.
 They never take a break,” he said during the call.
-The president later spoke with U.S. service members who are away from their families for the holiday.
+The Bidens spoke later Thursday with units from each of the six branches of the U.S. military, stationed in Europe, at sea, at Guantanamo Bay, Cuba, and at Whiteman Air Force Base in Missouri, the White House said.

 “We remember them every single day,” he said during the broadcast.
 “God bless our troops.”